pedasmith/VoraciousEBookReader/ThingsToKnowAboutEpubFiles.md

 ## File extensions?
 Where we're going, we don't need file extensions!

-The Project Gutenberg people, bless them, will ship you an EPUB either with images like normal people, or without images for not particularly good reason at all.
-That's not a problem; there probably are some people who would rather save the now-inconsequential amount of space the images take up. (when Gutenberg started, this was a more reasonable problem: a typical floppy disk only holds about 1 meg of data; for many books, the non-image version will fit onto a floppy, and the one with images will not.
+The Project Gutenberg people, bless them, will ship you an EPUB either with images like normal people, or without images for no particularly good reason at all.
+That's not a problem; there probably are some people who would rather save the now-inconsequential amount of space the images take up.
+When Gutenberg started, this was a more reasonable problem: a typical floppy disk only holds about 1 meg of data; for many books, the non-image version will fit onto a floppy, and the one with images will not.